Fardeen26/OptiMask-Wallet/README.md

 ## Acknowledgments
 - **ethers.js**: For providing an easy-to-use library for interacting with the Ethereum blockchain.
 - **Alchemy**: For offering a reliable API to access blockchain data.

-***

-This `README.md` provides a clear and professional overview of the OptiMask project.
-Feel free to customize it further according to your specific needs!